gerosprime/WalletExamApp/README.md

 ## API

-The server uses https://amock.io/ to mock such APIs.
+The app uses https://amock.io/ to mock such APIs.
 There's a user associated API saved in code for testing.
 However, you will not be able to change the state of the API (E.g. mocking API Error, HTTP Error).
 To do that, you will have to create your own amock.io account.
 Please proceed to